 A British-Jamaican nurse, businesswoman, and courageous humanitarian who rode out to the Crimean battlefield with food and medicine to care for soldiers.

 A mathematician famous for cracking the German Enigma coding system.
 In 2013, he was granted a posthumous pardon for how he was treated as a gay man in the 50s, and his legacy paved the way for the pardoning of nearly 50,000 men through the Turing Law.

 The Tod family are philanthropists who have supported many aspects of life at our school for over 50 years and continue to help students enjoy educational and cultural trips.
 The family even helped the school to remain open in the 1980s.

 Scilla Yates, Headteacher, said: “What I hope comes across through these names is that they have inspired our students not just by their achievements, but also through their values, experiences, and ability to overcome challenges.
 Their role in supporting others was also crucial in their selection.
-I hope our students, including those joining us in September, will be proud to be the first members of their new houses and that students for generations to come will be excited to be part of these houses too.”
+I hope our students are proud to be members of these houses."